LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ### Linear Regression
 Linear Regression is use to model the relationship between two variables by fitting a linear equation to observed data.
 One variable is considered to be an explanatory variable, and the other is considered to be a dependent variable.

+### NetworkX
+NetworkX provides classes for graphs which allow multiple edges between any pair of nodes.
+The MultiGraph and MultiDiGraph classes allow you to add the same edge twice, possibly with different edge data.
+NetworkX can be powerful for some applications; however, many algorithms are not well defined on such graphs.

 ## Gradient Boosting Algorithms:
 ### GBM:
 ### XGBoost: